stefanocaronia/wallyti/README.md

 <script src="/path/to/jquery.wallyti.js"></script>
 ```

-Do not include the script directly from GitHub.
+Remember to not include the script directly from GitHub!

 ##Options: